XPO Logistics, Inc. (XPO) CEO Brad Jacobs on Q1 2020 Results - Earnings Call Transcript

 David Wyshner

 Thanks Matt and good morning everyone.
-Today I would like to discuss our first quarter cash flow our balance sheet and our liquidity and then share some closing remarks.
-We generated $180 million of cash flow from operations in Q1 spent a $139 million on CapEx and received $54 million of proceeds from asset sales including our ongoing program of selling appreciated real estate.
+Today I would like to discuss our first quarter cash flow, our balance sheet and our liquidity, and then share some closing remarks.
+We generated $180 million of cash flow from operations in Q1, spent a $139 million on CapEx and received $54 million of proceeds from asset sales including our ongoing program of selling appreciated real estate.
 As a result we generated positive free cash flow of $95 million in the quarter versus a free cash flow use of $96 million in Q1 last year.

-As the scale of the COVID pandemic became clear in March, we aggressively managed working capital and focused on turning our receivables into cash we became even more disciplined about collections and derived an incremental $72 million year over year benefit from our trade receivables programs in the quarter.
+As the scale of the COVID pandemic became clear in March, we aggressively managed working capital and focused on turning our receivables into cash.
+We became even more disciplined about collections and derived an incremental $72 million year-over-year benefit from our trade receivables programs in the quarter.
 As our revenue slowed in March it naturally brought down our receivables balance below the March 2019 level.
 We repurchased 1.7 million shares of our stock at a cost of $114 million in late February and early March under a trading plan that was put in place earlier in the quarter and which triggered when our share price declined fairly dramatically.
-We stopped buying back stock in mid March we also throttled back our capital expenditures significantly and currently estimate that gross CapEx will be roughly $400 million this year which is down more than a third from our 2020 plan before the pandemic.
-As markets became increasingly volatile in March maintaining strong liquidity became a top priority for us as an organization.
+We stopped buying back stock in mid March.
+We also throttled back our capital expenditures significantly and currently estimate that gross CapEx will be roughly $400 million this year which is down more than a third from our 2020 plan before the pandemic.
+As markets became increasingly volatile in March, maintaining strong liquidity became a top priority for us as an organization.

 In addition to the actions I just mentioned we drew $600 million on our ABL facility in March and ended the first quarter with a cash balance of $1.1 billion.
-That cash plus another $200 million of available ABL borrowing capacity total liquidity at quarter end to $1.3 billion.
-In early April we added a $350 million credit facility to further strengthen our liquidity and in the late April we issued $850 million of 6.25% five year senior notes.
+That cash plus another $200 million of available ABL borrowing capacity brought our total liquidity at quarter end to $1.3 billion.
+In early April we added a $350 million credit facility to further strengthen our liquidity and in late April we issued $850 million of 6.25% five year senior notes.
 These financings gave us pro forma liquidity of $2.5 billion including $2 billion of cash as of March 31.
 We have no significant debt maturities until mid 2022 so we feel great about how we have fortified our already strong liquidity position.
 Our net leverage at quarter end was 2.95x which is just below the lower end of our targeted range of 3x to 4x adjusted EBITDA.

-So while XPO like all companies and industries is facing a highly unusual operating environment we have been benefited continuing to operate as an essential business and that gives a speed on the ground and momentum when the uncertainty subsides we have an exceptionally strong balance sheet and our industry is a leading indicator meaning that we will be at the forefront of the recovery when it comes.
-As you may know I joined XPO in early March I am happy to be part of the management team that is focused without flinching on keeping our employees safe and providing essential services to our customers in an unprecedented environment.
-I'm happy to be part of the business that is resilient both operationally and in its ability to generate cash and I am happy to be part of a global team that provides transportation and logistics solutions that are reliable in demand and important.
+So while XPO, like all companies and industries, is facing a highly unusual operating environment, we have the benefit of continuing to operate as an essential business and that gives us feet on the ground and momentum when the uncertainty subsides.
+We have an exceptionally strong balance sheet and our industry is a leading indicator, meaning that we will be at the forefront of the recovery when it comes.
+As you may know, I joined XPO in early March.
+I am happy to be part of a management team that is focused without flinching on keeping our employees safe and providing essential services to our customers in an unprecedented environment.
+I'm happy to be part of a business that is resilient both operationally and in its ability to generate cash and I am happy to be part of a global team that provides transportation and logistics solutions that are reliable, in demand and important.

 With that, we look forward to taking your questions.